πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 5.5%

-BVLOS topped the survey β€” encompassing regulatory clearance and operational competence for beyond-visual-line-of-sight flight.
+BVLOS (Beyond Visual Line of Sight) topped the Results, encompassing regulatory clearance and operational competence for flying beyond direct line of sight.
 Systems integration and operational expertise round out the top three, confirming the industry values people who can make complex systems work reliably in the field.

 Software Dev